 This blog celebrates the beauty and grace of our southern border, the culturally rich, big sky country we call home.
-Blog posts illuminate arts, culture, and faith preserved in the biological connectivity of the borderlands.
-Not unlike casting wildflower seeds, the art of the border is on the wind.
+Blog posts illuminate the intersection of arts, culture, and faith with the biological connectivity of the borderlands.
+Like casting wildflower seeds, the art of the border shown here, is on the wind.

 Art & Letters

 “Guadalupe’s Roses: Embroidering the Border:” non-fiction personal narrative (2005-) Related essays: Migrant Woman Fleeing Violence Find Beauty and Healing in Embroidery, From The Eyes of Babes: The Art of Asylum , The Migrant Quilt: restitching the fabric of community , Calling All Souls: Spiritual Activism on the Border.
 Published in America Magazine and The Global Sisters Report, Kosmos International, & licensed under Creative Commons, the Society of Southwestern Authors Storyteller Magazine, She Magazine, and The Hummingbird Review.
 Pre-millennium Arts Editor & Features, The Mendocino Outlook & The Bay Area Reporter.

 After a decade and a half of creating collaborative Fiber Arts Memorial sculptures, installations, & altars in the community, more personal Devotional arts reflect the tenor of the times.

 Presentations, 2020 Art of Asylum / Artisans Beyond Borders

 Common Ground on the Border, United Church of Christ, Sahuarita, AZ

 AZPersonal, Political, Spiritual: Arts on the Border, Shalom-Mennonite Church, Tucson